Oil Production in Xinjiang, China

 Uyghur Persecution

 Sinopec, CNPC, PetroChina, CNOOC and Brightoil all produce or search for oil and gas close to Xinjiang internment camps.[23]
 The companies provide almost no transparency about who is working at their oil and gas sites.[24]
 The Chinese government prevents any independent research about whether and to what extent oil and gas companies are profiting from the repression of Uyghur people.[25]
-This makes it impossible to know how many Uyghur people could be working in the oil and gas sector.
+This makes it impossible to know how many Uyghur people could be working in the country's oil and gas sector.

-Silenced, but not Silent: The Chinese Environmental Movement
+Silenced, but not Silent.
+The Chinese Environmental Movement

 Before Xi Jinping came into power, the country had a rich history of environmental protest movements.
 From the 1990s to 2014, environmental NGOs mobilized many people for their causes.[41]
 A newly emerging litigation movement and flourishing investigative journalism allowed NGOs to spread their messages to a wider public.[42]
 The groups organized numerous relatively successful campaigns in 2007 and the years that followed.[43]
 These actions mostly focused on oil and gas and chemical plants.
-In Xinjiang, for instance, the people stood up against those fossil fuel companies that were destroying the environment in Xinjiang itself, and in Inner Mongolia and Tibet.[44][45][46]
-The oil and gas companies illegally developed an area covering more than a fifth of protected nature reserves, often with local government collusion.[47]
+The people stood up against those fossil fuel companies that were destroying the environment in Xinjiang, for instance, as well as in Inner Mongolia and Tibet.[44][45][46]

 Groups working on oil and gas in Xinjiang: End Uyghur Forced Labour, Uyghur Human Rights Project (UHRP)